mohitpai/journey-optimizer.en/help/using/segment/create-compositions.md

 1. Once your composition is ready, click the **[!UICONTROL Publish]** button to publish the composition and save the resulting audiences into Adobe Experience Platform.

+    >[!IMPORTANT]
+    >
+    >You can publish up to 75 compositions in a given sandbox.
+If you have reached this threshold, you need to delete a composition to free up space and publish a new one.

     If any error occurs during publishing, alerts will display with information on how to resolve the issue.

     ![](assets/audiences-alerts.png)